Research Project "Panacea"

-For building the knowledge base, part of the medical knowledge will be available from appropriate transformations and editing of existing medical data that are provided by Ergobyte SA.
-Furthermore, specially developed interface will allow the further enrichment and introduction of new knowledge, while also controlling the overall coherence and consistency of the new knowledge.
-At the core of the project lies the semantic inference engine, analyzing requests to the knowledge base and providing relevant suggestions and recommendations.
-As the volume of the involved knowledge imposes requirements on a large scale, emphasis will be given on developing appropriate reasoning methodologies to ensure the efficiency of the system in terms of responsiveness.
-Finally, a graphical user interface for interaction with the system will be developed which will apply all the needed semantic transformations in a manner transparent to the user.
+For building the knowledge base, part of the medical knowledge was made available after transformations and editing of existing medical data.
+Furthermore, specially developed interface allows the further enrichment and introduction of new knowledge, while also controlling the overall coherence and consistency of the new knowledge.
+At the core of the project lies the semantic inference engine, which analyzes requests to the knowledge base and provides relevant suggestions and recommendations.
+As the volume of the involved knowledge imposes requirements on a large scale, emphasis is given on developing appropriate reasoning methodologies to ensure the efficiency of the system in terms of responsiveness.
+Finally, a graphical user interface for interaction with the system was developed which applies all the needed semantic transformations in a manner transparent to the user.

 By providing an integrated recommendation system for medical content data that supports all stages of development, verification and management of the involved semantic knowledge, the project Panacea provides essential assistance for achieving high levels of care, while promoting interoperability and integration of knowledge.

 The project's results are commercially exploited at the RxReasoner medication decision support system.